Saturday, June 24, 2023

 A screenplay by (...Your name here!...)

-At the time of the story, the humanoids have suddenly developed god-like powers, including the ability to genetically recreate themselves into whatever form they wish, except they're not sure what they wish because they are weak on internalities.
-Ancient cultures, rich with internalities, dissolve in front of everyone's eyes, with no agreed-upon replacements (cameo of their version of Joseph Campbell on his deathbed, crying, "The old myths are dead!
-We need new myths!").
+At the time of the story, the humanoids have suddenly developed god-like powers, including the ability to genetically recreate themselves into whatever form they wish, although they're not sure what they wish because they are weak on internalities.
+Ancient cultures, rich with internalities, dissolve in front of everyone's eyes, with no agreed-upon replacements.

-In laboratories all over this planet scientists report to wealthy patrons and governments on their progress towards a scientific re-creation of humanoids, who will be happy since they'll be programmed to be, while the archaic populations to be displaced are diverted with scripted controversies about ideologies, sexual practices, and wars between nations, religions and races (all of which will ultimately be refashioned to fit a corporate peace).
+In laboratories all over this planet's scientists report to wealthy patrons and governments on their progress towards a scientific re-creation of humanoids, who will be happy since they'll be programmed to be, while the archaic populations to be demoted are diverted with scripted controversies about ideologies, sexual practices, and wars between nations, religions and races - all of which will ultimately be refashioned to fit a corporate peace.

-The most powerful nation on this planet, which we'll call Lemon Drop for security reasons, is facing general dysfunction due to overwhelmed and distracted government, leading to ever increasing disaffection at all levels of society such that the government- a corporate/state hybrid- gets together with other national governments and plans multiple wars intended both to distract their respective populations as well as to...well...kill a lot of them.
+The government of the most powerful nation on this planet, which we'll call Lemon Drop for security reasons, faces general dysfunction due to its failure to recognize or deal with the scientific conspiracy.
+It becomes overwhelmed and distracted, leading to ever increasing disaffection at all levels of society.
+Seeing an opportunity, a scheming leader takes over Lemon Drop and, in collaboration with like-minded leadership throughout the world, plans multiple wars intended both to distract their human populations from knowledge that they are bing replaced, as well as to...well...kill a lot of them.

 Synopsis: Establishing shot of ivy covered building; camera enters upper window into the study of Dr. Owatta Gooh Siam, professor of Cyber-Ethics at Dorkchester University, as he scrutinizes papers on his desk and becomes increasingly alarmed.
-Voiceover of Dr Siam explaining that he has discovered an algorithm for processing ongoing news events on his planet which produces remarkably detailed and accurate forecasts.
-One of these forecasts indicates that the parties wishing to promote war and general mayhem sufficient to serve as cover for the replacement of the humanoids has launched their initial assaults.
+Voiceover of Dr. Siam explaining that he has developed an algorithm for AI processing of ongoing news events on his planet which produces remarkably detailed and accurate forecasts.
+One of these forecasts indicates that the parties wishing to promote war and general mayhem sufficient to serve as cover for the replacement of the humanoids have launched their initial assault.
 Dr. Siam realizes that it is up to him and him alone to stop the nefarious plot from unfolding.
 But how?
-Dr. Siam decides to form an underground movement made up of others who understand what is happening.
-He disguises his findings as a fictional work of sci-fi/horror (not hard to do) and makes an offer to give it away to someone who can get rich off it and in the process disseminate the truth.
+Dr. Siam decides to instigate an underground movement to spread the truth.
+He disguises his message as a fictional work of sci-fi/horror (not hard to do) and makes an offer to give it away to someone who can get rich off it and in the process disseminate the truth.

-An enterprising hack picks up the story and makes a bundle, Dr. Owatta Gooh Siam ends up in an alley under a piece of cardboard, and traditional humanoids, after a period later referred to as "The Boiling," are replaced with new models anyway (the ending is open to negotiation).
+An enterprising hack picks up the story and makes a bundle, Dr. Owatta Gooh Siam ends up in an alley under a piece of cardboard, and traditional humanoids, after a period later referred to as "The Boiling," are replaced by new models anyway (the ending is open to discussion).

 No comments: